aeftimia/tlang/docs/introduction.rst

 parsing by allowing parsers to compose.
 The underlying parser is probably best described as a scannerless context sensitive packrat parser that handles left recursion and ambiguity.
 Rather than returning one parse, parsers return generators.
-Alterations catch an :class:`InfiniteLoop` exception and reverse the order of their branches accordingly.
+Alterations catch an `ValueError` raised by generators upon reentry and reverse the order of their branches accordingly.
 The parser essentially reduces to a packrat parser for PEG grammars.

 Tlang defines a parser as a map from a context object (in our case a `Hash Array Mapped Trie <https://en.wikipedia.org/wiki/Hash_array_mapped_trie>`_) to